Below are some frequently asked questions about the capability to pin files, folders, and applications for acceleration with Intel® Optane™ memory.

 Will the 16-GB module support pinning?

-Can I use the pinning functionality when accelerating my secondary/data drive?
+Can I use the pinning functionality when accelerating my secondary/data drive with Intel® Optane™ memory or using Intel® Optane™ Memory H Series as a secondary/data drive?

-Can I pin something that is on my secondary/data drive if I'm currently accelerating the primary/boot drive?
+Can I pin something that is on my secondary/data drive if I'm currently accelerating the primary/boot drive with Intel® Optane™ memory?

 No, only content that is currently on the disk being accelerated can be pinned.

-Why does the Module Usage graph and table in the Pinning section of the Intel® Optane™ memory application only show a portion of the overall capacity of my module?
+Why does the Module Usage graph and table in the Pinning section of the Intel® Optane™ memory and Intel® Optane™ Memory and Storage Management applications only show a portion of the overall capacity of my module?

 To provide the best possible user experience, a portion of the module is specifically reserved for the most accessed content/system files and user pinned content.
 It uses the logic of the Intel® Rapid Storage Technology (Intel® RST) driver.
 This is the capacity shown in the “Module Usage” graph and table.